-As a Moderator, you'll guide your group members through a learning Path to complete a course.
+As a Moderator, you'll guide your cohort members through a learning Path to complete a course.
 In this article, we'll guide you through basic navigation and tasks that you can complete to encourage and monitor their progress.

 Your Home screen organizes everything you’re learning and teaching in one place.
 As a moderator, your Home screen includes your Learn tab and Teach tab.

 You’ll notice the course is organized into three tabs:

-- About: Includes the course description, author bio, and other information.
+About: Includes the course description, author bio, and other information.

-- Path: Includes every Lesson each member needs to complete to finish the course.
+Path: Includes every Lesson each member needs to complete to finish the course.
 This is the most important tab and where you’ll spend most of your time.

-- Community: Shows all the discussions happening throughout the course in one place.
+Community: Shows all the discussions happening throughout the course in one place.

-Learn Mode and Teach Mode
+Using Learn mode and Teach mode

 To see a detailed performance report for a learner, simply tap the learner's name.
 Each learner's performance report shows...